Reviews You Can Rely On

 How Much Coverage Do You Want?

-Although not always readily apparent to those who are not immersed in the sport, there is a wide variety of running short design choices, with different features meant to serve different needs.
-The unique benefits of a running short's cut are not always immediately apparent but can nevertheless play a large role in comfort and performance.
-These include inseam length, leg opening width, and the inclusion (or lack thereof) of a sidecut.
+There are a wide variety of running shorts with different features.
+The unique benefits of a running shorts cuts are not always apparent, but can play a large role in comfort and performance.
+These include inseam length, leg opening width, and the inclusion (or lack) of a sidecut.

 running shorts - we measured the inseam, leg opening, and waistband width of each...

-The first thing most shoppers will likely notice is how long or short the legs of a pair of shorts hang on the body.
-Many newbies to the sport may be surprised at how short some inseams can be, potentially leaving a newer runner feeling a bit exposed.
-However, there are good reasons why these mini-lengths are so common.
-Shorter inseams are prevalent among designs meant for long-distance runs, given the unparalleled breathability and freedom of movement they provide.
+The first thing most will notice is the length of the shorts' legs.
+New runners may be surprised by how short some inseams can be, leaving them feeling a bit exposed.
+However, there are good reasons why these shorter lengths are so common.
+Shorter inseams are common in designs meant for long-distance runs, given the unparalleled breathability and freedom of movement they offer.
 However, there is no question they fall short on coverage for those who prefer a bit less exposed skin and deliver a less impressive performance when moving in cooler temperatures, through inclement weather, or on rough trails in the backcountry.
-Longer inseams offer the inverse, with valuable coverage to protect the legs in rough terrain and better cold weather performance.
+Longer inseams provide valuable coverage to protect legs in rough terrain and better cold-weather performance.
 For this reason, you are more likely to see the shorter styles on long-distance road runners and on race days than you are on a trail run or at the gym.

 running shorts - longer shorts can be a great choice for running in early mornings or...

-It is also important to note that inseams across the board are generally shorter on running shorts than everyday shorts for both genders, but these run even shorter on women's models.
+It is also important to note that inseams are generally shorter on running shorts than on everyday shorts for both genders, and they run even shorter on women's shorts.
 For example, mid-level performance shorts meant for women often sport inseams so short they are only seen on marathon designs for men.
 This level of exposure may not be for everyone.
 The good news is that many manufacturers now make the same models in different lengths.
-So, if you love the design in other ways but want a bit more coverage down the leg, you may well have several options to choose from.
+So, if you love the design but want a bit more coverage down the leg, there are often multiple lengths to choose from.

 running shorts - during a lunge or other leg movements, the sidecut of a short...